 WHERE: TBC.
 Behind the Pyramid Stage on the right hand side as you walk down the hill from the campsite.

 Madame Gautier (UNCONFIRMED)

 Loads of gluten free and dairy free dishes, such as confit beef, paella, bisi rice and chicken provencal.

 WHERE: TBC.
 Usually near John Peel, en route to the Beat Hotel and the Pyramid.

-A late confirmation for 2017, the Garlic Farm field kitchen will be there this year.
-Worth checking out as last time they were offering gluten free garlic bread with beef chilli, chorizo or veggie garlic mushrooms.
+I’m not sure if they will be at the festival in 2019 but if you spot them they are worth checking out as last time they were offering gluten free garlic bread with beef chilli, chorizo or veggie garlic mushrooms.